cosmos/ibc-go/docs/versioned_docs/version-v8.3.x/03-light-clients/04-wasm/09-migrations.md

 }
 ```

-Similar changes were required in the functions of `MockWasmEngine` interface.
+Similar changes were required in the functions of the `MockWasmEngine` interface.

 ### Chains